jmagman/flutter-wiki/Tree-hygiene.md

+## tl;dr

+Submit PRs.
+You must add tests.
+Tests must pass.
+A team member must say LGTM.
+Watch the dashboards for regressions.
+Revert and ask questions later if a test fails or performance regresses on master.
+A breaking change is one that breaks the tests in the flutter/tests repo, those need a migration guide.

+## Introduction

 This page covers how to land a PR and other aspects of writing code for Flutter other than the actual writing of the code.
 For guidance on designing APIs, documenting, and formatting your code, see the